SrPakura/AERKO_PWA/README.md

 ## 1. Design Philosophy & UX

 > **System Warning:** I am primarily a Product Designer.
 This project started as my Master's Thesis (TFM) and was forged through Design Thinking and usability testing with Reddit communities.
-This isn't a sanitized corporate README.
-I'm going to break down the strict UX rules, the brutalist UI decisions, and the local-first architecture that make Aerko_ work.

 ### UI: Brutalism & Hierarchy
 The interface relies on neo-brutalism and a cyberpunk/IDE aesthetic.
 I am fully aware it won't be to everyone's taste, but it is built strictly for high-contrast visibility and speed.